 Some might stop bickering and arguing to keep the peace in front of the kids.
 But the core problems get swept under a rug and never get resolved.
 It is enough to leave loving partners feeling very resentful towards one another.
 They will start living parallel lives.
 As if in auto pilot, they will divide and share childcare duties and keep the household functioning.
 But their lives remain unfulfilled and dysfunctional as a couple.

 Over time, this is a recipe for disaster.
 Such couples can benefit greatly from marriage counselling because we bring perspective and a structure to their relationship which will allow them to heal, reconnect and bond.
-Our goal is to get them communicating with each other again so they move forward as a unit.
+Our goal is to get them communicating with each other, again.
+Some couples find family therapy helpful.
+It brings children into fold and allows everyone to move forward as a unit.

 Marriage Counselling for Sexual Problems

 Our therapists are trained to help couples with this most intimate aspect of a couple’s relationship.
-We help you work through the challenges in a confidential, non-judgemental and supportive way.
+We help you work through the challenges in a confidential, non-judgmental and supportive way.

 Mental and Physical Health Illnesses